Nonprofit Security Grant Fund Program

 - A short narrative – can be a few sentences – summarizing why you are applying (i.e., statement of need, or laying out the problem) and how the items you are requesting are linked to solving that need or problem.

 - Any supporting documentation you may have for your narrative (saved as a .pdf document).

 - The list of eligible items requested and a budget breakdown (NOTE: If applying for more than $25,001, the applicant will need to provide a cash match and provide that in the budget request).

 PLEASE NOTE: The application process will be in an electronic survey format (SurveyMonkey).
 Applicants will NOT be utilizing PCCD's Egrants system for the initial application process.

 Overview of the Review Process

-The initial set of awards will be considered at the March 11, 2020 Commission meeting.
-At that time, the Commission will officially approve all awards.
-Applicants receiving awards will be contacted by PCCD staff following that meeting to finalize the award process.
+Applicants receiving awards will be contacted by PCCD staff following the Commission meeting to finalize the award process within PCCD's Egrants system.
 Any eligible applicant that was reviewed and denied may revise and resubmit their application during any open application period.

-If you have questions about this process, please email RA-CD-NPSEC-GRANT@pa.gov for assistance, or call 717-265-8448.
-We will post a FAQ sheet to this webpage for commonly asked questions so please check back regularly for updates.
+If you have questions about this process, please email RA-CD-NPSEC-GRANT@pa.gov for assistance.
+You may also call 717-265-8448 and leave a voice mail message for assistance.
+We will update the FAQ sheet below to this webpage for commonly asked questions, so please check back regularly for updates.